Safeguarding Children Policy

 STAFF INDUCTION

+All new staff and volunteers receive an induction programme at commencement of their employment which includes safeguarding, in line with guidance from GSCP.
+The induction training is delivered by a member of the safeguarding team; it includes child protection and safeguarding responsibilities.
+Staff and must read and sign to say they have read all safeguarding policies and procedures, including part one and five of Keeping Children Safe in Education.
 A record of this induction, including names of staff involved and dates of training is kept in staff files and electronically on the school network.
 At commencement of employment all staff will be issued with a photographic name badge with a blue staff lanyard that must be worn at all times.

 ON-GOING TRAINING

-All staff undertake 3 yearly safeguarding training through Gloucestershire Safeguarding Children Partnership (GSCP).
 The DSL’s/DDSL’s will undertake Level 3 training every 2 years.
 This is recorded on St Rose’s departmental training matrixes.

 There are safeguarding noticeboards in all staffrooms and updates are added to the weekly staff briefing and circulated to line managers where needed.
 The DSLs and the Leadership Team are signed up to receive GSCP alerts to ensure they are keeping their knowledge and awareness of safeguarding up to date.